NautilusTrader

 make pre-commit

-1. Required for Rust/PyO3 (Linux and macOS): When using Python installed via uv on Linux or macOS, set the following environment variables:
+Required for Rust/PyO3 (Linux and macOS): When using Python installed via uv on Linux or macOS, set the following environment variables from the repository root after make sync:

 # Set the Python executable path for PyO3